brooklyn-data/dbt_artifacts/README.md

 - `fct_dbt__latest_full_model_executions`
 - `fct_dbt__critical_path`

-These are all pretty self explanatory with the exception of critical path.
-This model determines the slowest route through your DAG, which provides you with the information needed to make a targeted effort to reducing `dbt run` times.
+The critical path model determines the slowest route through your DAG, which provides you with the information needed to make a targeted effort to reducing `dbt run` times.
 For example:

 ![Critical Path](critical_path.png)